domidt/CDA/README.md

 ```

 Note that developers of oTree do not recommended the use of text editors to most users and provide [oTree Studio](https://www.otreehub.com) instead.
-However, to the best of my knowledge there is no easy workaround for continuous transmission of orders such that the order book works as it should.
+However, to the best of my knowledge there is no easy workaround such that the order book is continuously updated and such that orders can be transmitted continuously without using the text editor.
 Since my background is not quite computer science, I guess that most code is straightforward to understand.
 This said, I am humble enough to add that I benefited sharing the name with a very talented, sophisticated, and patient brother who explained this new world to me.
-Finally, the otree Team implemented a very powerful and easily applicable tool for continuous communication between client and server via the **_live_method()_**.
+Finally, the otree team implemented a very powerful and easily applicable tool for continuous communication between client and server via the **_live_method()_**.

 To run CDA online, you need an online deployment via some [server setup](https://otree.readthedocs.io/en/latest/server/intro.html).
 The oTree team recommends the use of the [heroku server](https://www.heroku.com/), which now charges a little fee.